rwxrob/notes/Fitness/GFNats training strategy.md

-Each of the USA Cycling Gran Fondo National Series (GFNats) events is just a big spicy fully-supported century group ride with four specific all-out competitive segments followed by 100% full recovery.
-It's four 10-30 minute road races for the price of one, you just have to ride to the next one.
+Each of the USA Cycling Gran Fondo National Series (GFNats) events is just a big spicy fully-supported century group ride with four specific all-out competitive segments followed by 100% full recovery slowly riding to the next one and taking a fully-catered break on top of that.
+It's like four 10-30 minute road races for the price of one.
+So how do I train for this?

+The single most important skill seems to be **fatigued 20-minute power.
+Sure some segments are slightly shorter and a few are longer but that just means adjusting the target normalized power depending on the exact duration.

 a fatigued 20-minute power competition that favors light GCers and climbers who might be pulled along at near recovery pace in other events until the time to launch a 20-minute power attack arrives.
 Then they leave everyone in the dust who cannot hold their wheel.